content-left-bg.png

 Activity scope

-This guideline relates to student participation in cooking and food handling as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in cooking and food handling as an activity to support curriculum delivery.

 For curriculum activities involving the use of agents or conditions that promote food contamination and/or biological cultures that constitute a hazard (e.g. cheese making), refer to the food experimentation guideline.